archman-dev/website/.github/instructions/docs/follow-build-article.v1.0.0.md

 20. Structured data present (Article JSON‑LD + BreadcrumbList; FAQPage when a FAQ exists)
 21. Visible breadcrumbs (theme) and JSON‑LD breadcrumbs correct
 22. Tags present (10–20), relevant, and consistent with frontmatter `tags`
 23. GPT/chat visibility helpers (FAQ 3–5 items when relevant; “Questions this article answers”)
 19. Proper widget usage (Figure for all diagrams/images; Code Tabs & ConfigTabs consistent; Decisions use DecisionMatrix or Vs; Checklists for design review; ProsCons/Showcase used where appropriate)
+24. Slug hygiene & route integrity: index pages have no `slug`; no duplicate trailing segment; leaves only override slug when intentional and consistent with canonical; BreadcrumbList matches final route

 All must be PASS or justified with explicit rationale plus remediation suggestion.